 24. What are the advantages of AppCmd in IIS7?

-Ans: The advantages of AppCmd are – it provides server control without the need of graphical administration tools.
+Ans: The advantages of AppCmd are – it provides server control without the need for graphical administration tools.
 Besides, it enables us to automate server management quickly.
 Also, we don’t need to write any code.

 25. How do you make and restore backups of global server configurations in IIS?